AI Summary of Peer-Reviewed Research

 • The paper proposes a standardized statistical framework for NHIS-based descriptive analyses.

-• It sets shared definitions for sociodemographic and clinical variables.
+• It specifies shared definitions for sociodemographic and clinical variables.

-• It outlines methods for missing data, survey weights, and multivariable models.
+• It includes methods for handling missing data, survey weights, and multivariable models.

-• The abstract says the framework will generate reproducible and interpretable estimates across NHIS studies.
+• The authors say the framework can generate reproducible and interpretable estimates.

 Disclosure